akoidan/pychat/README.md

 ## Android app
 This is harsh.
 If you're not familiar with android SDK I would recommend doing the steps below from AndroidStudio:
  - Install android sdk, android platform tools. accept license
  - Create production.json based on [Frontend config](#frontend-config)
  - `bash download_content.sh android`

 # Development setup
-Webpack-dev-server is used for development purposes with hot reloading, every time you save the file it will automatically apply.
-This doesn't affect node running files, only watching files.
-So files like builder.js or development.json aren't affected.
-Take a look at [development.json](development.json).
-To run dev-server use `yarn run dev`.
-You can navigate to http://localhost:9084

-Further instructions assume you already cloned the repo, and `cd` into it.

-# Development setup
 The flow is the following
  - Install OS packages depending on your OS type
  - Bootstrap files
  - Follow instructions in [fe](fe/README.md)
  - Start services and check if it works

+Further instructions assume you already cloned the repo, and `cd` into it.

 ## Install OS packages
 This section depends on the OS you use.
 I tested full install on Windows/Ubuntu/CentOs/Archlinux/Archlinux(rpi2 armv7). [pychat.org](https://pychat.org) currently runs on Archlinux rpi2.